 This correction is nothing but the gauge connection for the sake of the orbital momentum as a consequence of a co-evolving spin of the electron.
-This correction comes out as a logarithmic differential of the spin for the conjugate representation in the two body Dirac electron equation, and it is the same whether we consider the spin to be evolving and raising and lowering from the quantum perspective, or when viewed by way of relativity, as a direct consequence of preserving the inertial property of the state both locally and globally under inertial considerations.
+This correction comes out as a logarithmic differential of the spin for the conjugate representation in the two body electron equation, and it is the same whether we consider the spin to be evolving and raising and lowering from the quantum perspective, or when viewed by way of relativity, as a direct consequence of preserving the inertial property of the state both locally and globally under inertial considerations.

-By extrapolation upon the two body Dirac electron equation, it can be seen that the covariant measure as provided by the differential of the spin matrices and contraction with the electromagnetic four potential form a quantity that is a measure and a rate, indicative of the same symmetry as that of the inertial property of an interaction; so in line with an electromagnetic interaction that is made inertial by way of the representational quality of the spin in its evolution in space and time.
 The reconciliation of the local with the global properties and the correction for the sake of relativity is nothing more than the regularization of the renormalization group flow for the null principle of quantum mechanics; and it is indeed the intermediate gauge in which the electrons are in inertial states.

-$$D{\mu} = \partial{\mu} + \alpha A{\mu} + \Gamma{\mu} \tag{1}$$
+$$D{\mu} = \partial{\mu} + \alpha A{\mu} + \Gamma{\mu} \tag{2}$$

-Where Γ{μ} and $\partial{\mu} + \alpha A{\mu}$ are components of the momentum D{μ} which anticommute and commute; thus rendering a non-zero exchange under local and global commutation or anticommutation relation with the prefix γ^{μ} in the electron equation:
+Where Γ{μ} and $\partial{\mu} + \alpha A{\mu}$ are components of the momentum D{μ} which separately anticommute and commute; thus rendering a non-zero exchange under local and global commutation or anticommutation relation with the prefix γ^{μ} in the new electron equation:

-$$(i\gamma^{\mu}D{\mu} - m)\Psi = 0 \tag{2}$$
+$$(i\gamma^{\mu}D{\mu} - m)\Psi = 0 \tag{3}$$

-Proving that the two body electron equation has a lower energy than that of the single body electron equation and the fact that the global and local operators of position and momentum exist within a state lacking a center of uncertainty is now as simple as pointing to the relation that is absent; that of a commonly null exclusively local and global eigenstate eigenvector condition of four dimensional nature or four coordinate nature on that of the Pauli Exclusion Principle; with that of instead it's replacement by a colocally everywhere local and global condition of the same nature.
+To prove that the two body electron equation has a lower energy than that of the single body electron equation and the fact that the global and local operators of position and momentum exist within a state lacking a center of uncertainty is now as simple as pointing to the relation that is absent; that of a commonly null exclusively local and global eigenstate eigenvector condition of four dimensional nature or four coordinate nature on that of the Pauli Exclusion Principle; with that of instead it's replacement by a colocally everywhere local and global condition of the same nature.

-This can be proven; as the vanishing locally and globally with a given constant offset of the two body electron equation with that of the midpoint of displacement on either side of the relation of the two components described above for that of the generalized four momentum D{μ} ; that of it's replacement by a comoving basis provided by the auxiliary electron; and the substitution of the offset of the eigenvalue; eigenvector equation with that of it's reduction under symmetry to that of a finite offset under what is in effect anticommutation and commutation; with the principle:
+This can be proven; as the vanishing locally and globally with a given constant offset in the two body electron equation with that of the midpoint of displacement on either side of the relation of the two components described above for that of the generalized four momentum D{μ} ; that of it's replacement by a comoving basis provided by the auxiliary electron; and the substitution of the offset of the eigenvalue; eigenvector equation with that of it's reduction under symmetry to that of a finite offset under what is in effect either anticommutation and commutation.
+One is reminded of the Spin Statistics Theorem here; with the principle: